NURSING 7100 - Knowledge Translation

 General Course Information

-Course Code NURSING 7100 Course Knowledge Translation Coordinating Unit School of Nursing Term Semester 2 Level Postgraduate Coursework Location/s North Terrace Campus Units 3 Contact Online Available for Study Abroad and Exchange N Restrictions Available to M.NurSc and G.DipNurSc students only Course Description This course is designed to equip students with the knowledge and skills to access, critique and incorporate evidence into their practice with the aim of improving patient care.
+Course Code NURSING 7100 Course Knowledge Translation Coordinating Unit Adelaide Nursing School Term Semester 2 Level Postgraduate Coursework Location/s North Terrace Campus Units 3 Contact Online Available for Study Abroad and Exchange N Restrictions Graduate Diploma in Nursing Science or Master of Nursing Science Course Description This course is designed to equip students with the knowledge and skills to access, critique and incorporate evidence into their practice with the aim of improving patient care.
 Students will; consider the context in which their practice occurs, use pragmatic methods of assessing where practice needs to improve and plan a practice change project through facilitating a multi-disciplinary team.

 The full timetable of all activities for this course can be accessed from Course Planner.